Tuscany olive oil tour in Seggiano

 What you’ll do

-- Stroll among the tall, centuries-old olive trees in Seggiano
+- Walk among the centuries-old olive trees

-- Taste 2 types of extra virgin olive oil with the producer
+- Taste 2 types of olive oil

 Price per person: € 33